On this page, we’ll be answering your most commonly asked questions about cleft and COVID-19.

 If you have any concerns about how COVID-19 may affect you or your child because of another condition or syndrome, get in touch with the health professionals who usually help you manage this condition.
 In some cases, this will be the Cleft Team.

-Is the swab test for coronavirus dangerous if I have a cleft?
+Is the lateral flow (swab) test for coronavirus dangerous if I have a cleft?

-The nasal and throat swab for coronavirus may be uncomfortable, but it will not do any harm.
+The lateral flow test (which involves a nasal and throat swab) for coronavirus may be uncomfortable, but it will not do any harm.
 It is advised to avoid swabs within 2 weeks of surgery to avoid disrupting healing tissues, but once the surgical site is healed, there should be no issues preventing someone from taking the test.

 If your cleft affects the shape of your nose (such as blocking one nostril) or you have a fistula, it’s a good idea to make the person administering the test aware of this so they can work around it, but this by itself should not prevent them from administering the test or getting a good sample.
 This is the case for adults as well as children.